 Depending on your objectives the tools may differ slightly however the folllowing tools have been mainstays for quite a few years.
 These are hootsuite, buffer,CANVA, Icononsquare, Audiense, BuzzSumo, Tribe, VisWiz, Easil, Planoly and Fastory.

 No. While we often discuss reach and impressions and CPC qualitative metrics are also important.
 Is the sentiment towards your brand positive or negative? what are the insights that you have derived through reading the comments on your platform?
 Social media is not just a numbers game.

 Which social media platform is best for marketing?

 You need to decide is this a B2B or B2C campaign or both.
-Also look at the social media statistics reported by Sensis Social media annually to see where the eyeballs are for each of the age groups.
-Understanding where your tribe is focusing is key.
+Also, look at the social media statistics reported by Sensis Social media annually to see where the eyeballs are for each of the age groups.
+Understanding where your tribe is focusing on is key.
 Under 25’s today are moving away from Facebook apart from messenger while the over 50s are still firmly entrenched in Facebook.

 Who is a social media marketer? what qualifications do they have?

 Social media marketers came from a range of background but typically have a marketing or PR degree.
 Understanding the value that social media plays within the macro marketing environment is key.
-My background has spanned PR agencies, market research agencies and ad agencies over the past 25 years giving me a wholistic view of the sector and the changing requirements.
+My background has spanned PR agencies, market research agencies, and ad agencies over the past 25 years giving me a holistic view of the sector and the changing requirements.
 Social media specifically is still taught primarily in small courses however universities are now teaching social media as part of Digital Communications degrees.